-The MSU Graduate Student Award for Community Engagement Scholarship is conferred upon one graduate or graduate professional student each year for exemplary community-engaged scholarship.
-This award program is jointly sponsored by the offices of the Associate Provost for University Outreach and Engagement and the Associate Provost for Graduate Education and Dean of the Graduate School.
+The MSU Graduate Student Award for Community Engagement Scholarship is conferred upon up to four graduate or graduate professional students each year for exemplary community-engaged scholarship.
+This award program is jointly sponsored by the office of the Associate Provost for University Outreach and Engagement and the MSU Graduate School.

 To be eligible for this award, nominees must meet all of the following criteria.
 Nominees are expected to: